-This deliverable detailed the work performed in WP5 related to the first cycle of components' integrations.
+This deliverable detailed the work performed in WP5 related to the first and second cycle of components' integrations.
 In order to structure and organize the work properly within task 5.2, sequence flow diagrams for common functionalities were created as well as diagrams for each of the three use cases.
 From the diagrams, a complete list of interactions between SEMIoTICS components was extracted.
 Such a list has allowed the component owners to identify the necessary interactions, and to verify whether any APIs and component functionalities were missing.
-Due to the fact that the implementation tasks (WP3 and WP4) are ongoing, integrations of some components have been planned for cycle 2 of Task 5.2.

-The integration work carried within Task 5.2, has run in a number of parallel workstreams.
-The first stream has been focusing on one of the core framework capabilities which is enabling SPDI pattern distribution to different layers of SEMIoTICS framework as well as their definitions and visualization.
+The integration work carried within Task 5.2, took place in a number of parallel workstreams.

+The first stream focused on one of the core framework capabilities which is enabling SPDI pattern distribution to different layers of SEMIoTICS framework as well as their definitions and visualization.
 The integrations of Pattern Engines and the Pattern Orchestrator components consumed significant effort during cycle 1.
 Integration between Pattern Engine and Pattern Orchestrators itself was obviously a part of the work delivered.
 Moreover, the integration of the Recipe Cooker and Pattern Orchestrator was carried out, in order to give a possibility for defining SPDI properties within the Recipe Cooker, consequently translated to specific SPDI pattern requirements, with a GUI capable of visualising the status of the patterns in different flows modelled in the Recipe Cooker.
 Furthermore, integration of the Pattern Engines and Orchestrator with the SDN/NFV toolbox allows for providing security guarantees through the traffic forwarding via different network security functions.
 Field devices bootstrapping was also covered, as one of the core flows required for any other flow to take place in the process.
-Thanks to the GUI component (which is in the process of being integrated with a number of existing SEMIoTICS components) it is currently possible to fully interact with Thing Directory, connect and pull data from WoT compliant devices.
-The second part of the work was focused on semantic interoperability with the SEMIOTICS framework as well as with IoT frameworks external to SEMIOTICS.
-The integration of the Backend Semantic Validator with other components has started, in order to enable semantic interoperability both internally (within SEMIOTICS) as well as with other IoT platforms.
-All of the platforms used by different use cases were covered: CLOE-IOT, MindSphere, and OpenHab.
-Additionally, a feasibility study around FIWARE GEs was performed.
-The results of the FIWARE feasibility study allowed the consortium to identify specific GEs which can be leveraged by the project and ones that need to be discarded (due to different reasons, such as ceased support for the component, not supported core standards, etc.).
+Thanks to the GUI component it is currently possible to fully interact with Thing Directory, connect and pull data from WoT compliant devices.